Speaker Breakup and how to reduce its distortion

 When the cone breaks up, it generates standing waves that distort the original audio signal.

-Breakup will also bring temporal problems and out of plane wave radiation behavior, expecially visible with compression drivers in horns.
+Breakup will also bring Time-domain problems and – for compression drivers – out of plane wave radiation behavior, expecially visible with compression drivers in horns.

 Cone Break-Up and Electrical Current